Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.503141 |

-Tip.
-For our users' convenience, we group indicators into worksheets and datasets.
-By scrolling down, you will find how we arranged further information linked to the statistics found here.
+Suggestion.
+For easier exploration, we organize indicators into worksheets and datasets.
+If you navigate further down, you will discover how we arranged further material linked to the statistics provided here.

 Not for investment purposes.
-Data series and other information disseminated on this web site are not meant for investment purposes or any other financial decision.
-Users should seek professional advice and do independent analysis before pledging money to any investment.
+Financial data disseminated on FetchSeries are not meant for investment purposes or any other financial decision.
+Users should consult expert advice and perform their own independent due diligence before making any financial commitments.

 Series Metadata